Other Health Impairment

 Common Teaching Strategies

-According to Project IDEAL, here are some ways to help promote learning among students with Other Health Impairment:
+Project IDEAL offers the following ways to help promote learning among students with other health impairments:

 - Allow extra time for these students to shift from one activity or environment to the next.